blfcweb/biggestlittlefc.github.io/dealers.md

 Equipment
 : BLFC does not provide any additional equipment aside from the table, chair, and table skirt.

-Food &amp; Drink &amp; Tobacco products
+Food, Drink &amp; Tobacco products
 : Per hotel policy, pre-packaged manufactured food or drinks cannot be sold by dealers.
 Small candy can be given away, but not sold.
 Per city ordinance, all tobacco-related products (including nicotine-free vaporizer products) require a special business license that costs several hundred dollars.

 Business License